 Fair compensation and benefits.
 Think twice before patting yourself on the back for successfully lowballing that great new employee.
 Once the glow of the new job subsides and the day-to-day responsibilities sink in, that employee will begin to feel had, and it won’t be long before bitterness and disengagement follow.
 Also keep this truth in mind before “promoting” an employee without an appropriate bump in pay or whenever you’re tempted to ask an employee to do significantly more for less.
 It’s just not fair, and that’s exactly how employees will perceive it.

 Emotionally healthy workplaces.
 In emotionally healthy workplaces, employees feel safe to express their ideas and opinions, especially their unpopular opinions.
 Not so in emotionally unhealthy or negative workplaces.
 These workplaces have replaced respect and trust with fear and suspicion.
-Not surprisingly, such workplaces inhibit creativity and risk taking.
-Your managers may believe everything would be great if everyone just did as he were told, but frankly, they’re wrong.
+Not surprisingly, such workplaces inhibit creativity and risk-taking.
+Your managers may believe everything would be great if everyone just did as he was told, but frankly, they’re wrong.
 Great companies need their employees to think, and thinking becomes impeded once the message gets out that disagreeing with the powers that be is career suicide.

-Some experts would argue that happiness is beside the point, because happy employees aren’t necessarily productive.
+Some experts would argue that happiness is beside the point because happy employees aren’t necessarily productive.
 Heck, I’ve argued that point in past articles.
 However, I’ve also said (or at least I hope I said) that while every happy employee is not engaged, you can bet that every engaged employee is happy.

-So while there’s a difference between being happy (having a positive well-being) and being engaged (having emotional ties to the job) as far as employers are concerned, it’s all the same.
+So while there’s a difference between being happy (having positive well-being) and being engaged (having emotional ties to the job) as far as employers are concerned, it’s all the same.
 Strive to make your employees happy, and they’ll by and large emotionally connect to the job.